vincejstraub/article-ai-gov-framework/index.md

 </a></p>

 This is a companion page for _**Artificial intelligence in government: Concepts, standards, and a unified framework**_ by Vincent Straub, Deborah Morgan, Jonathan Bright, and Helen Margetts.
-It hosts tables and figures presented in the paper which may be reused under a Creative Commons Attribution 4.0 International license.
+Tables and figures presented below may be reused under a Creative Commons Attribution 4.0 International license.

 ## Summary